JosephCottam/AbstractRendering/README.md

 ----------
 #### Organizational Note

 This repository is divided into sections based on implementation.
-The "AbstractRendering" directory contains a Java implementation of the system described above.
+The "java" directory contains a Java implementation of the system described above.
 README.md in that directory describes building the system and execution of an example application.
 JavaDocs can also be generated to describe the API.